The Mystery of the Resurrection of the Dead

-Brothers and sisters, peace be upon to you!
-Thank the Lord for His preparations that have allowed us to communicate the truths of the Scripture here.
-May the Lord guide us.
-Today, I want to talk to everybody about the topic “resurrection of a dead man.”
+Brothers and sisters, may you have peace in the Lord!
+Thank the Lord for His preparations that have allowed us to fellowship the truths of the Scriptures here, and may the Lord guide us.
+Today, I want to fellowship with everybody about the topic “resurrection of the dead.”

 We all know, God’s wisdom is higher than the heavens.
 What God does exceeds our thoughts and imaginations.
-In the Bible, it has been recorded: “For my thoughts are not your thoughts, neither are your ways my ways, said Jehovah.
-For as the heavens are higher than the earth, so are my ways higher than your ways, and my thoughts than your thoughts” (Isa 55:8–9).
+In the Bible, it is recorded: “For My thoughts are not your thoughts, neither are your ways My ways, said Jehovah.
+For as the heavens are higher than the earth, so are My ways higher than your ways, and My thoughts than your thoughts” (Isaiah 55:8–9).
 As creations before God, we are as insignificant and lowly as dust.
 We will never be able to fathom God’s work.
-This is similar to the recordings in the Bible of Jesus talking to Nicodemus aboutof rebirth: “Except a man be born again, he cannot see the kingdom of God” (Jhn 3:3).
+This is similar to that which is recorded in the Bible when Jesus talked to Nicodemus about the way of rebirth: “Except a man be born again, he cannot see the kingdom of God” (John 3:3).
 Nicodemus understood the words of Jesus in a literal sense.
-He believed “rebirth” meant emerging once again from one’s mother’s womb.
-Using his brain and imagination, he understood a spiritual matter as if it were a matter of the material world.
-This sort of acceptance is very wrong.
-Additionally, when Jesus was talking with woman from Samaria, He said, “But whoever drinks of the water that I shall give him shall never thirst” (Jhn 4:14).
+He believed rebirth meant emerging once again from one’s mother’s womb.
+Using his mind and imagination, he understood a spiritual matter as if it were a matter of the material world, and this sort of understanding is totally wrong.
+Additionally, when Jesus was talking with the woman from Samaria, He said, “But whoever drinks of the water that I shall give him shall never thirst” (John 4:14).
 At that time, the woman from Samaria did not understand what the Lord was saying.
-She thought that the water the Lord was offering was the same water that men drank.
-As a result, she said, “Sir, give me this water, that I thirst not, neither come here to draw” (Jhn 4:15).
-Actually, the “water” that Jesus was referring to was the Lord’s word.
+She thought that “the water” the Lord was offering was the same water that people drank.
+As a result, she said, “Sir, give me this water, that I thirst not, neither come here to draw” (John 4:15).
+Actually, the water that Jesus was referring to was the Lord’s word.
 He was referring to the water of life.
-The woman from Samaria only understood the literal meaning of what Jesus said and thus, misunderstood the meaning.
-From this we can see that God’s word is the truth.
-It conceals the mystery of God’s work.
-If God does not reveal these mysteries, our understanding would be very limited.
-Likewise, if we only understand the literal meaning of the prophecy “resurrection of a dead man,” wouldn’t we be making the same mistake that Nicodemus and the woman from Samaria made?
-Therefore, when it comes to prophecies, we must maintain reverence, seek more, not interpret the text literally, not rely on our imaginations and notions to decide and furthermore, not rely on our own personal meaning to explain it.
+The woman from Samaria only understood the literal meaning of what Jesus said and thus she misunderstood the meaning.
+From this we can see that God’s word is the truth and it conceals the mysteries of God’s work.
+If God did not reveal these mysteries, our understanding would be very limited.
+Likewise, if we only understand the literal meaning of the prophecy, resurrection of the dead, wouldn’t we be making the same mistake that Nicodemus and the woman from Samaria made?
+Therefore, when it comes to prophecies, we must maintain reverence, seek more, absolutely not interpret the text literally, not rely on our conceptions and imaginings to delimit them and, furthermore, not rely on our own personal meaning to explain them.